 During the Initial Enrollment Period, patients become eligible to enroll in a Medicare plan for the first time beginning three months before the month they turn 65.
 They remain eligible for three months after the month they turn 65.
 Your Newly Eligible report identifies patients in this seven-month window, and gives you a look at those whose eligibility begins within the next three months.
+It is important to note that after enrolling in a plan, newly eligible patients will not be able to switch plans until the Open Enrollment period.
 To ensure you keep your patients during this period, here are three best practices to follow:

 Stay Ahead of the Game